Medusas71/Sailing-In-Space/TESTING.md

         * a link on the home page to "See more upcoming events" to promote what they are currently doing;
         * displaying upcoming events on the "Gigs" page to promote what they are currently doing;
         * displaying videos of the band performing on the "Gigs" page to promote what they have done previously;
-        * having a contact form on the "Contact Us" page.
+        * having a contact form on the "Contact Us" page and a "Subject" called "Bookings" in the drop-down menu.
     <p>&nbsp;</p>
 ![9-site-owner-goals](./testing-images/user-stories/9-site-owner-goals-home-page.jpg)